noeleo/raft/README.md

 Raft Consensus Protocol in Bud
 ==============================
-Noel Moldvai, Rohit Turumella, James Butkovic, Josh Muhlfelder at the University of California, Berkeley For CS 194, Distributed Systems, taught by Joe Hellerstein and Peter Alvaro Thanks to Diego Ongaro from Stanford for being an advisor for the Raft Protocol.
+Noel Moldvai, Rohit Turumella, James Butkovic, Josh Muhlfelder at the University of California, Berkeley

+For CS 194, Distributed Systems, taught by Joe Hellerstein and Peter Alvaro

+Thanks to Diego Ongaro from Stanford for being an advisor for the Raft Protocol.

 Modules
 -------
+We have decomposed some elements of our implementatio into modules that can stand alone and be tested in isolation.
 ### Server State
 The state of the server is managed by the ServerState Module.
 ### Snooze Timer
 The election timer is handled by the SnoozeTimer Module.
 Raft
 ----
 Raft is good.
 Tests
 -----
 Test Cases to put in